SSWConsulting/SSW.Rules.Content/rules/how-to-easily-start-a-react-project/rule.md

 ---
 ## Vite

-Vite is a reliable frontend build tool that has an easy integration with many frontend web frameworks, and built-in Typescript support.
+Vite is a reliable frontend build tool for building fast and optimised frontend web apps that has easy integration with a wide range of frontend web frameworks, and built-in Typescript support.

 Vite is much faster than using create-react-app, mainly because Vite does not use Webpack for bundling JS assets.
+It instead uses esbuild and Rollup, which are much faster and more modern tools for building great frontend web apps.

 ::: good
 ![Good example: Use Vite to generate a react-ts project](vite.png)